hunterjackson/docs/source/mqtt.rst

     ./bin/mqtt-server

-This will put the following records into the avro and json Mqtt topic:
+This will put the following records into the json Mqtt topic:

 .. sourcecode:: scala